cdktf/cdktf-provider-datadog/docs/dataDatadogApiKey.java.md

 - *Type:* java.lang.String

-Id for API Key.
+The ID of this resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.23.0/docs/data-sources/api_key#id DataDatadogApiKey#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.24.0/docs/data-sources/api_key#id DataDatadogApiKey#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.